dku-plant-futures/dku-plant-futures.github.io/_posts/2024-08-23-vegetarian-survival-guide.markdown

 Third Floor (Chinese Food)
 --------------------------

 The canteen management is committed to offering vegetarian options with proteins for both lunch and dinner.
 These options are available in both the Weigh-and-Pay and A-la-carte sections.

 Second Floor
 ------------

-The Teppanyaki section features tofu options multiple times each week.

-Additionally, a vegetarian set meal can be preordered via WeChat.
-For more information, contact the DKU Plant-Futures Club.
+Now there is a salad bar on the second floor from which you can choose vegetarian ingredients.
+Note that among the three sauces provided, only one is vegan.

 First/Ground Floor
 ------------------

 From Aug 26, 2024, hotpot with :tomato:-base vegetarian soup is available on the first floor.

 Baguette bread available on this floor is free from :baby_bottle: and :egg:, while the bagel bread contains :egg:.
 The vegetarian sandwich may include :cheese: and :baby_bottle:-based sauce, but a vegetables-only version can be requested.
+Oat
-Oat :baby_bottle: is available as a substitute for :baby_bottle: in coffee, at an additional cost of 2 yuan.
+:baby_bottle: is available as a substitute for :baby_bottle: in coffee, at an additional cost of 2 yuan.

 The salad section now also sells fruit and vegetable cups.

 You can ask for vegetarian noodles on the ground floor with the option of adding a Tofu (素鸡) topping.
 However, the broth usually poured on the noodles is not vegetarian.
 You should ask for pure water instead of the broth.

 FamilyMart
 ----------

 In the baozi/steamed bun (包子) section, two vegetarian options are available: one with cabbage and mushroom fillings and another with sweet taro filling.

 The Guandong Zhu (关东煮), or Kanto-ni in Japanese, offers vegetarian skewers, but it is important to note that the broth is fish-based.

-Additionally, plant-based protein snacks labeled as veggie meat (素肉) or dried-tofu (豆腐干) can be found on the shelves.
+Additionally, plant-based protein snacks labelled as veggie meat (素肉) or dried-tofu (豆腐干) may be found on the shelves.
+(Note that they are not always available.)

 Eating at Restaurants
 =====================